Share this article

 Diet and feeding

 Ball pythons are carnivores, so tend to consume rodents in the wild.
-The size of the prey should be around the same as the snake’s midsection, with pet juveniles being fed frozen rat pups or small mice, with the size of the prey growing as the snake does.
+The size of the prey should be no bigger than the size of the snake’s midsection, with pet juveniles being fed frozen rat pups or small mice, with the size of the prey growing as the snake does.
 They’re generally good beginner reptile pets, but you’ve got to be prepared to feed them the correct prey.

 Temperature and humidity